Skip to main content

 Day-to-day tasks

-• inspect historic buildings and monuments to assess work to be completed
+• inspect historic buildings and monuments to assess what work is needed

-• respond to queries and give advice to members of the public and organisations
+• respond to enquiries from the public and organisations

 • research information using archives, heritage legislation and conservation standards